Sidebar

 monitor(callback)

-Starts asynchronous reading and returns `true` on success.
-The callback receives one argument: a `data_array` containing the received bytes.
+The callback receives one argument: a `bytes` object containing the received bytes.

 function OnSerialData(data)